 What’s the Difference?

-For a basic four-strand tug toy, I find it makes no difference to the look, style, or quality which method I use to weave the twist.
-Personally, although the twisted box knot method is easy for someone like me who is very used to the basic square box knot, it’s not “set and forget”.
+For a basic four-strand tug toy, I’ve done side-by-side tests and find it makes no difference to the look, style, or quality.
+Personally, although the twisted box knot method is easy for someone like me who is very used to the square knot, it’s not “set and forget”.
 You need to be careful not to accidentally create unwanted movement errors in the strands and pattern.
 The corner-to-corner method is much easier, once you learn and get comfortable with the sequence of weaving.
+Learning how to weave a spiral this way also sets you up well for tackling other patterns.

-If you’re weaving with a less cooperative material, the circle twist is better as you may not be able to capture the natural twisting while you knot as you can with fleece when using the twisted box knot method.
+Arguably, corner-to-corner is the right method.
+The cheaters method doesn’t always work.
+If you’re weaving with a less cooperative material, the circle twist is better for making DIY spiral dog tug toys.
+You might not be able to capture the natural twisting while you knot as you can with fleece when using the twisted box knot method.
+Even with cooperative fleece, weaving corner-to-corner is an easier way to create a consistent pattern when making DIY spiral dog tug toys.
+It’s also a solid foundation skill for learning more complex patterns.

-I recommend learning the corner-to-corner circle twist method both for consistency and so that you more easily move on to other more complex methods later, if you wish.
+Don’t worry, corner-to-corner is a really easy pattern to learn.
+I recommend learning the corner-to-corner circle twist method for making DIY spiral dog tug toys.
+Both for consistency and so that you more easily move on to other more complex methods later, if you wish.
 I have some fancier tugs in the pending post pipeline to share with you that use the circle twist method to weave interlocked spirals.
-It’s easier if you to see the method in its simplest form and (if you’d like) try it out on the basic four strand style of tug toy first before graduating to the fancy stuff.
+It’s easier if you to see the method in its simplest form and (if you’d like) try it out on the basic four strand style of tug toy before graduating to the fancy stuff.

-And what was Humphrey’s expert assessment of the two different tugs?
+I used both methods in a side-by-side test to take photos for this post.
+And blog dog Humphrey’s expert assessment of the two different DIY spiral dog tug toys?
 Equally fun and impossible to tell the difference!
-Why choose one tug when you can have and hog both?
+Why choose one tug toy when you can have and hog both?

 Helpful information is also available in our tug toy FAQs, tips, and troubleshooting mini-series: